-The Rome Statute enables victims to participate in the proceedings even before the Prosecutor asks the Pre-Trial Chamber an authorisation to conduct proprio motu investigation.
-In this scenario, the victims' personal interests may be affected since victims' representations to the Chamber can provide factual and legal elements for the decision to authorise the investigation into the situation within which the same victims claim to have suffered harm as a result of the commission of crimes within the jurisdiction of the Court.
+The very first scenario envisaged by the Statute wherein victims are called upon to play a role is indeed meant to take place prior to a situation, let alone a case, being brought before the Court: such a scenario is the procedure for the authorisation of an investigation proprio motu by the Prosecutor.
+In this scenario, the "personal interests" of the alleged victim (or victims) may be affected since victims' representations to the Pre-Trial Chamber can provide factual and legal elements for the decision to authorise the investigation into the situation within which the same victims claim to have suffered harm as a result of the commission of crimes within the jurisdiction of the Court.

 Rule 50(1) of the Rules of Procedure and Evidence clarifies who these "victims" may be.
-In fact it specifies that the Prosecutor has the general duty to inform "victims, known to him or her or to the VWU, or their legal representatives".
-Therefore,
+It specifies that prior to submitting a request to the relevant Pre-Trial Chamber, the Prosecutor "shall inform victims, known to him or her or to the VWU, or their Legal Representatives".
+In light of the above, the following two conclusions can be drawn:

-- (i) victims, as well as any other subject, may contact the Court (in particular the Office of the Prosecutor) prior to and irrespective of whether a situation or a case is pending before it, with the view of triggering the exercise of the Prosecutor's proprio motu powers; - (ii) if the Prosecutor considers appropriate to exercise such powers, victims may be involved in the proceedings under article 15 of the Rome Statute provided only that they be known to the Court (either the Prosecution or the Victims and Witnesses Unit).
+- victims, as well as any other subject, may contact the Court (in particular the Office of the Prosecutor) prior to and irrespective of whether a situation or a case is pending before it, with the view of triggering the exercise of the Prosecutor's proprio motu powers; - (ii) if the Prosecutor considers appropriate to exercise such powers, victims may be involved in the proceedings under article 15 of the Rome Statute provided only that they be known to the Court (either the Prosecution or the Victims and Witnesses Unit).